ars0915/note/pages/Analyze H.264 bit streams.md

 		  ```
 			- `nal_unit_type`: Specifies the type of NAL unit (1 = non-IDR slice, P-frame).
 			- `slice_type`: Slice type (6 = P-slice).
-			- frame_num: Frame number for reference.
+			- `frame_num`: Frame number for reference.
-			- pic_order_cnt_lsb: Least significant bits of picture order count, used for reordering frames.
+			- `pic_order_cnt_lsb`: Least significant bits of picture order count, used for reordering frames.
-			- direct_spatial_mv_pred_flag: Indicates whether spatial prediction is used for motion vectors.
+			- `direct_spatial_mv_pred_flag`: Indicates whether spatial prediction is used for motion vectors.
-			- slice_qp_delta: Adjustment to the quantization parameter for this slice.
+			- `slice_qp_delta`: Adjustment to the quantization parameter for this slice.
 			- disable_deblocking_filter_idc: Indicates whether the deblocking filter is used.
 	-